petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 This module covers how Liferay solves some of the common challenges seen in particular industries as well as the most common solutions for each industry.
 :::

-:::{grid-item-card} Main Competitors Faced by Liferay
+:::{grid-item-card} Competitive Landscape and Liferay Positioning
-:link: ./level-0/main-competitors-faced-by-liferay.md
+:link: ./level-0/competitive-landscape-and-liferay-positioning.md

-This module reviews some of Liferay’s main competitors.
+Learn about Liferay's competitive landscape, and how to position Liferay for the highest chance of winning.
 :::
 ::::